How to Be More Insightful and Strategic with Data-Based Findings

 Additionally, without a tool that can support the type of data analysis needed for a focused and effective presentation, strategic planners may become overwhelmed with the task of manually pulling reports, creating pivot tables and graphs, and culling the all the information available to the most pertinent pieces that are worth sharing.
 Stratasan’s Launch Pathway provides all the above mentioned information for you in minutes, not hours or days, giving you valuable time back to spend on more strategic activities.
 Launch Pathway also serves as a tool to help you achieve company-wide alignment with the easy-to-share and understand reporting that can more quickly encourage high-level strategic conversations.
 All levels of your organization will find themselves on the same page, from analysts to executive management, expediting data-based conversations around how to solve growth related questions.

-If you are looking for a tool to support your efforts as a strategic planner, request a call with Sean Conway via Calendly.
+If you are looking for a tool to support your efforts as a strategic planner, schedule a call with Sean Conway.
 Sean will demonstrate how Launch Pathway can improve your presentation building skills and set you up for more successful quarterly meetings.

 Article by Lee Ann Lambdin, SVP of Healthcare Strategy, and Forrest Rich, Health Analyst for Stratasan